GDPR Compliance Made Simple: Master Data Protection Like a Pro

 - Client company information

-You should also document the methods and channels you use to collect personal data, which is important in order to establish consent and ensure security.
-This might include:
+You should also document the methods and channels you use to collect personal data, which are important for establishing consent and ensuring security.
+These may include:

 - Events or online presentations